 A special supplement for the show, created exclusively for Louisville Slugger Museum & Factory, spotlights original artwork from classic baseball-themed cartoons produced by Warner Bros.
 Like Bugs Bunny and his gang, baseball is an important and beloved cultural staple.
 The sport’s balance of good-natured fun and intense competition provided an ideal set-up for the antics and battles of the Looney Tunes lot.
 The exhibit includes interactive elements for guests, such as a virtual home run derby with Bugs Bunny and fun photo opportunities.

 Since 1930, the Looney Tunes and Merrie Melodies cartoons of Warner Bros. have entertained audiences of all ages with their wit and sophistication.
 Originally shown in movie theatres, the Warner Bros. cartoons developed new audiences with the rise of television in the 1950s.

 The Warner Bros. studio’s rise to prominence on the animation front was confirmed with a People magazine poll, which named Bugs Bunny as “Best puppet or cartoon character,” as well as a TV Guide survey which named Bugs as the “Greatest Cartoon Character of All Time.”

-Admission to Pinball to Pixels is included with the price of museum admission.
+Admission to the exhibit is included with the price of museum admission.
 In addition to this special show, the museum also includes interactive exhibits, a short feature film, historic memorabilia, the World’s Biggest Baseball Bat and an award-winning factory tour.
-As an added bonus, all guests receive a free souvenir mini-bat at the end of their factory tour.
-Tours are given seven days a week and guests are guaranteed to view bat production on each tour.